BV-BRC/BV-BRC-Docs/docroot/quick_references/services/taxonomic_classification_service.md

 * **beta_stats_heatmap.html** - A heatmap with diversity statistics between each sample

 ### Krona Chart and Multiple Sample Krona

 ![Krona-based interactive Taxonomic Classification Chart](../images/taxonomic_classification_service_2_images/individual_krona_plot.png)

 This interactive chart provides a visual representation of the reads mapping to each taxon.
 Clicking on a taxon within the pie chart will provide a summary of the reads mapping to that specific selection on the upper right corner.
 Double clicking with a section will open that specific section to view.
 It is possible to change the maximum depth, font size and chart size by clicking the plus and minus buttons.
 Clicking the colapse check box will detemrine if you show every taxa level that is currently selected.
 The sanpshot button will capture an image of the krona plot at the current.

 Single sample Krona plots are available in the sample level directories.
 Multisample Krona plots are available in the landing page for the job.
 Navigating the multisample Krona plot is the same as navigating an indvidual Krona plot.
 To toggle between samples select the SAMPLE ID.b.krona in the box below the Krona logo.
 This is the name of the file used to create the plot.
-Thes start of the file name will be the SAMPLE ID.
+The start of the file name will be the user entered SAMPLE ID.

 ### MultiQC Report

 ![interactive MultiQC Report](../images/taxonomic_classification_service_2_images/MultiQC_toolbox.png)

-will display a compilation of sample results from FastQC and Kraken2 into one place.
+The MultiQC Report will display a compilation of sample results from FastQC and Kraken2 into one place.
 If you are new to MultiQC, an introductory video walkthrough is available above General Statistics.
 Use the toolbox to interact with the contents of the report.
 There are multiple ways to interac with this report.
 Subsection most plots by clicking to highlight a portion of the plot or clicking and dragging a subsection of the plot.

 To export an individual plot (before or after manipulations) use the "Export Plot" button in the upper right hand corner of the individual plot.